ricardojoserf/NativeDump/README.md

 ![poc](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativedump/Screenshot_1.png)

 The tool has been tested against Windows 10 and 11 devices with the most common security solutions (Microsoft Defender for Endpoints, Crowdstrike...) and is for now undetected.
-However, it does not work if PPL is enabled in the system.
+However, it does not work if PPL is enabled or PEB structure is not readable.

 Some benefits of this technique are:
 - It does not use the well-known dbghelp!MinidumpWriteDump function
 - It only uses functions from Ntdll.dll, so it is possible to bypass API hooking by remapping the library
 - The Minidump file does not have to be written to disk, you can transfer its bytes (encoded or encrypted) to a remote machine

-The project has six branches at the moment (apart from the main branch with the basic technique):
+The project has six branches:

-- [ntdlloverwrite](https://github.com/ricardojoserf/NativeDump/tree/ntdlloverwrite) - Overwrite ntdll.dll's ".text" section using a clean version from the DLL file already on disk
+- [main](https://github.com/ricardojoserf/NativeDump/tree/main) - This branch, with the basic implementation in .NET

-- [delegates](https://github.com/ricardojoserf/NativeDump/tree/delegates) - Overwrite ntdll.dll + Dynamic function resolution + String encryption with AES  + XOR-encoding
+- [ntdlloverwrite](https://github.com/ricardojoserf/NativeDump/tree/ntdlloverwrite) - Overwrite ntdll.dll library using a clean version from a DLL file already on disk

-- [remote](https://github.com/ricardojoserf/NativeDump/tree/remote) - Overwrite ntdll.dll + Dynamic function resolution + String encryption with AES + Send file to remote machine + XOR-encoding
+- [remote](https://github.com/ricardojoserf/NativeDump/tree/remote) - Overwrite ntdll.dll + Dynamic function resolution + String AES encryption + XOR-encoding + Exfiltrate to remote machine

 - [all-modules](https://github.com/ricardojoserf/NativeDump/tree/all-modules) - Get the information for all modules (not only lsasrv.dll)

-- [python-flavour](https://github.com/ricardojoserf/NativeDump/tree/python-flavour) - Python implementation with ntdll.dll overwrite + Exfiltrate file to remote machine
+- [python-flavour](https://github.com/ricardojoserf/NativeDump/tree/python-flavour) - Python implementation with 3 ntdll.dll overwrite methods + Exfiltrate to remote machine

-- [golang-flavour](https://github.com/ricardojoserf/NativeDump/tree/golang-flavour) - Golang implementation with ntdll.dll overwrite + Exfiltrate file to remote machine
+- [golang-flavour](https://github.com/ricardojoserf/NativeDump/tree/golang-flavour) - Golang implementation with 3 ntdll.dll overwrite methods + Exfiltrate to remote machine

 <br>